fosskers/transducers.fnl/doc/transducers.md

 (fold f seed)
 ```

-The fundamental reducer. [`fold`](#fold) creates an ad-hoc reducer based on
+The fundamental reducer. `fold` creates an ad-hoc reducer based on
-a given 2-argument function.
-A SEED is also required as the initial accumulator
+a given 2-argument function `f`.
+A `seed` is also required as the initial
-value, which also becomes the return value in case there were no input left in
+accumulator value, which also becomes the return value in case there were no
-the transduction.
+input left in the transduction.

-Functions like `+' and `*' are automatically valid reducers, because they yield
-sane values even when given 0 or 1 arguments.
-Other functions like `max` cannot
-be used as-is as reducers since they require at least 2 arguments.
-For functions
+Functions like `math.max` cannot be used as-is as reducers since they require at
-like this, [`fold`](#fold) is appropriate.
+least 1 argument.
+For functions like this, `fold` is appropriate.

 ```fennel
 (assert (= 1000 (transduce pass (fold math.max 0) [1 2 3 4 1000 5 6])))